sevinchramazonova64-debug/BikeStore-/dax_measures.md

 Useful for pricing strategies and upselling.
 5. Category Share %

-Definition: Calculates each category’s contribution to total revenue.
+Definition: Calculates the percentage contribution of each category to total revenue.

-DAX Formula:
+DAX Example:

 Category Share % =
 DIVIDE(